levin-riegner/flutter-template/README.md

 2. Add the new locale inside the `Info.plist` on the iOS project as described [here](https://flutter.dev/docs/development/accessibility-and-localization/internationalization#localizing-for-ios-updating-the-ios-app-bundle).

+#### Integrating 3rd party translation service
+l10n for Flutter comes with support for [Localizely](https://localizely.com/) to hire a team of translators to manage the app's languages.

 #### Using Localizable Strings
 1. Import the auto-generated dart file with the following line: `import 'package:flutter_gen/gen_l10n/strings.dart';`.
 1. Reference localizable strings using `Strings.of(context).yourString`.